hehardenbergh/larix/README.md

 As Ojibwe author Anne M. Dunn writes in her book, *Fire in the Village: New and Selected Stories*,[^ref1] Wenabozho promises the Tamarack that “every autumn, your fine green needles will turn brown and fall off.
 Then you will stand naked in the forest all winter, as a reminder to others that it is always better to be kind and merciful than it is to be vain and selfish.”
 In the telling of the story, the Tamarack becomes a signifier of something larger than itself, the ephemeral nature of life on earth, and the reciprocity that living beings should practice and nurture.
 <param ve-image center="-88,11,444,367" url="fire in the village.jpeg">

 The needles of each Tamarack meet the ground every autumn, golden and crisp, marking the passage of time.
 Its lively expression in October is brief and wondrous.
 Vibrant fuchsia cones and baby-green needles are part of the cycle of new growth in spring.
-This and the Tamarack’s “wind-swept sweetness” define the character of the landscapes where it grows.
-These become places we can begin to understand more fully through Indigenous knowledge and stories in addition to the plant’s biology.
+This and the Tamarack’s “wind-swept sweetness” define the character of the landscapes where it grows.[^ref2] These become places we can begin to understand more fully through [Traditional Ecological Knowledge](https://blog.ucsusa.org/science-blogger/the-importance-of-traditional-ecological-knowledge-tek-when-examining-climate-change/) (TEK) and stories in addition to the plant’s biology.
 Plant knowledge held through the oral traditions of Indigenous peoples compels us to view plants as living archives rather than simply specimens, a shift in perspective that is necessary to understand how to use plants for ecological design and restoration.
 With its rich roots and spiny branches covering most of New England, the tree’s seasonal qualities could become a symbol for the conservation of America’s wetlands.
 <param ve-image label="View of a forested Larch tree, from below" url="pexel_tamarack low angle.jpg">

 The Tamarack tree species belongs to the genus Larix in western botanical nomenclature and is known by many names across different regions.
 In North America, the common name Tamarack refers to the American Larch (Larix laricina), also known as the Eastern Larch and Hackmatack.
 The other ten widely accepted species in the same genus are generally referred to as Larch trees.
 This narrative focuses on the characteristics of the Tamarack, while also introducing other Larch species to compare their significances within indigenous cultures across different regions globally.
-Among the Ojibwe Nation in the Great Lakes Region, the Tamarack is called mshkiigwaatig in the Ojibwa language, among other names.
-Some of these names specifically relate to Indigenous philosophies about the interconnectedness of humans and plants, such as the Siberian Indigenous dialect name “Tuuru” for the Siberian Larch (Larix sibirica), while others such as “tamarack” are adopted from misinterpretations of indigenous words in English from colonial times, and as a result carry little to no holistic meaning in English.
-The Ojibwe word is similar to the word that Potawatomi people use to refer to all plants, mshkikinek, or “the growers of the world.”
-According to ecologist, ethnobotanist, and Indigenous scholar Robin Wall Kimmerer, mshkikinek directly translates as “medicines,” with the root mshkiki meaning “strength of the earth.”
+Among the Ojibwe Nation in the Great Lakes Region, the Tamarack is called mshkiigwaatig in the Ojibwa language, among other names.[^ref3] Some of these names specifically relate to Indigenous philosophies about the interconnectedness of humans and plants, such as the Siberian Indigenous dialect name “Tuuru” for the Siberian Larch (Larix sibirica), while others such as “tamarack” are adopted from misinterpretations of indigenous words in English from colonial times, and as a result carry little to no holistic meaning in English.[^ref4] The Ojibwe word is similar to the word that Potawatomi people use to refer to all plants, mshkikinek, or “the growers of the world.”[^ref5] According to ecologist, ethnobotanist, and Indigenous scholar Robin Wall Kimmerer, mshkikinek directly translates as “medicines,” with the root mshkiki meaning “strength of the earth.”[^ref6]
 <param ve-image label="Larch Forest, Riverside, in the Pacific Northwest" url="belton_hills_middle_fork_0.jpg">

 Humanity’s fascination with trees has been expressed in many ways across time, from cosmology to botany to landscape design.
-Trees are often treated as both living organisms and botanical specimens through Indigenous rituals, traditional ecological knowledge, and Western scientific taxonomies.
-The legend of the Tamarack and the Chickadee illustrates how Indigenous storytelling can connect people to place through plant species.
+Trees are often treated as both living organisms and botanical specimens through Indigenous rituals, traditional ecological knowledge, and Western scientific taxonomies.[^ref7] The legend of the Tamarack and the Chickadee illustrates how Indigenous storytelling can connect people to place through plant species.
 Tamarack trees and other Larix species are featured in many histories, inspiring us to think of how a palimpsest of narratives can inform the future of landscape and plant knowledge, and what role Indigenous knowledge can play in understanding living systems.
 <param ve-entity title="Tamarack" eid="Q734085">
 <param ve-video
        vid="M0-Es_VVohs">